mobiletonster/blogposts/code/stardrive/stardrive-agent-part5.md

 ![add new project to solution](images/part5/1-add-new-project-to-solution.png)

 1. Right-click the solution node in the solution explorer window.
-2. select Add -> New Project...
+2. Select Add -> New Project...
 3. Search for `Class Library` as the project type for C#

 ![add new project dialog](images/part5/2-add-new-project-dialog.png)

-4. Select Class Library for .NET or .NET Standard, then click `Next`.
+4. Select `Class Library` for .NET or .NET Standard, then click `Next`.
-5. Choose `StarDrive.Shared` for the name of the new project, then click `Next`.
+5. Type `StarDrive.Shared` for the name of the new project, then click `Next`.

 ![name the new project stardrive.shared](images/part5/3-new-class-library.png)